bigboxer23/meural-control/README.md

 prompt you to log into your Google account and request the appropriate scopes for the integration.
 Once this successfully completes, a token will be stored on the server so log-in is not necessary again (unless the token is revoked manually).

-Within the application.properteis file, there is a required property, `gPhotos-albumTitle`, which defines the Google Photos album to push content from.
+Within the application.properties file, there is a required property, `gPhotos-albumTitle`, which defines the Google Photos album to push content from.

+### OpenAi (Dall-E)
+This source allows using OpenAI's dall-e text to image generator to create custom images to display on the frame from a text prompt provided by the application.properties file or by updating the prompt used via rest endpoint.
+Note: using this endpoint does require OpenAI credits.

 ## application.properties
 An application.properties file is necessary to be placed into `src/main/java/resources`.
+An example file exists in the directory with the additional .example suffix.
 It should contain a few properties:

 server.port:[<i>port for this application to run on.
 Example:8081</i>]<br>
 logbackserver=[<i>Optional IP/port for a logback server to get events.
 If not defined, modify `logback.xml` to log to stdout or a file.
 Example: 192.168.0.7:5671</i><br>